molily/testing-angular/end-to-end-testing.md

 <aside class="margin-note">Intercept all requests</aside>

 In the case of the Flickr search, we have intercepted an HTTP request to a third-party API.
-But Cypress allows to fake any request, including those to your own HTTP APIs.
+Cypress allows to fake any request, including those to your own HTTP APIs.

+This is useful for returning deterministic responses crucial for the feature under test.
+But it is also useful for suppressing requests that are irrelevant for your test, like marginal images and web analytics.

 <div class="book-sources" markdown="1">
 - [Flickr search E2E test with cy.intercept](https://github.com/9elements/angular-flickr-search/blob/main/cypress/integration/flickr-search-stub-network-intercept.ts)